oyoYnaY/projectFlights-group8/README.md

 `airports.csv` contains **information on all destination airports** for flights departing from **New York City in 2023**.
 Each row represents a **destination airport** where a flight from NYC landed.
 The dataset includes key details such as the airport's **FAA code, name, latitude, longitude, altitude, time zone, and daylight saving time information**.

-`worldcities.csv` contains over 4 million unique cities and towns from every country in the world.
+`worldcities.csv` contains about 47 thousand unique cities and towns from every country in the world.
 [Source](https://simplemaps.com/data/world-cities)

 ## Project Features